-In addition to the following public events, Doorways will also be collaborating with the Arlington County Police Department, Arlington County Public Schools, Arlington Young Professionals, Phoenix House and Georgetown SigEp during DVAM this year.
-If you’re interested in having Doorways participate in your event, please contact Linley Beckbridge, Communications and Outreach Manager, at 703-504-9283 or LBeckbridge@DoorwaysVA.org.
+In addition to public events, Doorways collaborates with community partners like the Arlington County Police Department, Arlington County Public Schools, Georgetown SigEp and more during DVAM.
+If you’re interested in having Doorways participate in your event, please contact Linley Beckbridge at 703-504-9283 or LBeckbridge@DoorwaysVA.org.
 We look forward to hearing from you!

 October is Domestic Violence Awareness Month (DVAM)!
-Learn the 5 key facts about financial abuse and economic empowerment, and take action to support a survivor today.
+Learn the 5 key facts about financial abuse and economic empowerment, and take action to support a survivor.

-Join us to raise awareness, support survivors and take a stand against domestic violence!
+Join us to raise awareness, support survivors and take a stand against domestic violence.
 Wear purple and post your pictures to social media to show your support!
 See our Purple Thursday Action Kit for sample email invitations, social media posts, and more to help you raise awareness, inspire action, and create change in our community.